aragaer/runner/README.md

 - `type`: Either `stdio` or `socket`.
 Default is `stdio`
 - `cwd`: Working directory of the process
 - `socket`: if type is `socket`, this is the name of the UNIX socket file to connect to
+- `setpgrp`: if `True` the process is moved to a separate process group and will not receive signals sent to main process.
+Default is `False`

 `ensure_running(self, app_name, alias=None, with_args=None, **kwargs)`